woodrush/lambdalisp/README.md

 which runs the lambda calculus compiler [LambdaCraft](https://github.com/woodrush/lambdacraft) that I wrote for this project, used to compile LambdaLisp itself.

-LambdaLisp is written as a lambda calculus term `LambdaLisp = λx. ...` which takes one string `x` as an input and returns one string as an output.
+LambdaLisp is written as a lambda calculus term `LambdaLisp = λx. ...` which takes a string `x` as an input and returns a string as an output.
 The input `x` represents the Lisp program and the user's standard input, and the output represents the standard output.
 Strings are encoded to pure lambda terms using the [Mogensen-Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding),